 Explanation

-In this example, the constant PI is used to represent the value of pi.
-The value of PI is defined using the const keyword and is initialized with the value of pi.
-After that, the constant PI is used in calculating the area of a circle, which is multiplied by the radius of the circle squared to determine the area.
+In this instance, the constant PI is employed to symbolize the numerical value of pi.
+The constant PI is established utilizing the const keyword and is set with the value of pi.
+Subsequently, the constant PI is applied in the computation of the circle's area, where it is multiplied by the square of the circle's radius to ascertain the area.

 4) Strings